thephm/signal_sqlite_md/README.md

 1. Install DB Browser for SQLite - [2]
 	- *NOTE: I had to try multiple older versions before I got one that would open the file*
+    - the one that worke for me was v3.13 from https://nightlies.sqlitebrowser.org/win64-prerelease/
 2. Find the **key** to your SQLite DB, see [1]
     - For me, on Windows, with user `micro` it was here: `C:\Users\micro\AppData\Roaming\Signal\config.json`
 3. Find the **path** to your Signal `db.sqlite` database file